aegis-icons/aegis-icons/CONTRIBUTING.md

     - Add a shadow / Grayscale / Draw border around thumbnails: **not checked**.

 ## Issue guidelines
-1. App / site icon related requests has to have software based 2FA support one way or another, this project does not make icons outside of Aegis usage.
+1. App / site icon related requests has to have Aegis supported 2FA support one way or another, this project does not make icons outside of Aegis usage.
 2. Check that icon you're about to request doesn't [already exist](full_preview.md) or requested in the [issues](https://github.com/krisu5/aegis-icons/issues).
 3. Read the issue template and fill **at least** required parts.
 4. If you have question or miscellaneous suggestion, check [FAQ](FAQ.md) first.